Our panel of experts give their thoughts on how to speed up ID and verification processes in the contact centre.

 5. Use Speech Analytics in Conjunction with Biometrics

-Many contact centres are now using real-time speech analytics (RTSA) in combination with voice biometrics to ensure ID verification while streamlining the security process.
+Many contact centres are now using real-time speech analytics (RTSA) management in combination with voice biometrics to ensure ID verification while streamlining the security process.

 They do this, first, by keeping records of the voice pattern and signature of known telephone fraudsters and, second, using biometrics and analytics technology that instantly flags up on the system if one of these individuals is attempting to interact with the contact centre.